||GSBA 593: International Consulting Project (3 units)

 - ACCOMMODATION costs in Europe are currently estimates only.
 Calculations are based on double-occupancy accommodations and the current exchange rate.
 Students are not required to stay in group housing, although it is highly recommended to do so.
 Additional details on the group hotels will be provided to accepted students.

-Applications will be released by September 3, 2018.
+Online applications will be released on September 5, 2018.
 The application deadline for Intersession 2019 is October 1, 2018.
 To be considered for acceptance, your online application must be complete by this date.
 Once you apply for a program, you commit to pay the program fee.
 This program fee will be charged to each student's account upon acceptance and is non-refundable unless admission is denied.
 Applicants will be notified of acceptance by October 10, 2018.
 Once accepted, you must provide your flight itinerary and accommodations requests by October 29, 2018.
 Further information will be provided to accepted students.

 Accepted students should apply immediately for any necessary tourist visas.
 Students are solely responsible for obtaining their own visas.
 If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Erin Garber